milospjanic/ChIPSeqCompare/README.md

 # ChIPSeqCompare

-ChIPSeq compare is a script that compares two ChIPSeq experiments, calculates overlapping regions using bedtools and provides distributions of normalized fold change (in a relative scale 0-100) for overlapping binding sites.
+ChIPSeqCompare is a script that compares two ChIPSeq experiments, calculates overlapping regions using bedtools and provides distributions of normalized fold change (in a relative scale 0-100) for overlapping binding sites.
 It outputs a normalized fold change correlation plot indicating synergistic or antagonistic binding of two factors.

 # Usage